robinozer/chefs-table/README.md

 2. The user should be redirected to the Booking page.
 3. The user should notice the header, hero image as well as the full booking form.

-Expected Result: A page displaying the same header and footer elements as the main page, as well as the same hero image, with restaurant's booking form below the hero image.
+Expected Result: Redirect to Booking page displaying the same header, footer and hero image as the Home page, with the restaurant's booking form below the hero image.

+#### Title: Confirmation Page – Confirm table booking at the restaurant ####

+Description: A visiting user should be able to successfully get a booking confirmation after filling in the booking form.

+Precondition: the user needs to have filled in the booking form on the booking page correcly, and clicked on the submit button.

+Assumption: the visiting user is using a supported browser with existing internet connection.

+User story to which this test case refers: As a visiting user, I want to get a booking confirmation so that I can be assured that I have a table at the booked date.

+Test Steps:

+1. In the 'Book a table' page, enter all required information into the form in the correct format (see placeholders for hints).
+2. Click on the Submit button at the bottom of the form.
-Input (click to book a page) and expected output (user should be redirectedt to booking page.
+3. The user should be redirected to the Confirmation page.
-(see recorded sound)
+3. The user should notice the header, hero image as well as the confirmation message.

+Expected Result: Redirect to Confirmation page displaying the same header, footer and hero image as the Home page, with a booking confirmation message on top of the hero image or below it (depending on screen size).

 ### 8.3 Fixed bugs ###